arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double trunc(Double number[, Bigint Decimal_places])
+    DOUBLE TRUNC(DOUBLE number[, BIGINT DECIMAL_places])
-    Decimal trunc(Decimal number[, Bigint Decimal_places])
+    DECIMAL TRUNC(DECIMAL number[, BIGINT DECIMAL_places])
     ```

 -   Description

-    Truncates the input value of number and right-fills it with zeros from the specified position.
+    This function truncates the input value of number to a specified number of decimal places.

 -   Parameters
     -   number: a value of the DOUBLE or DECIMAL type.
 If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.
-    -   Decimal\_places: the decimal place, which is a constant of the BIGINT type.
+    -   DECIMAL\_places: the decimal place, which is a constant of the BIGINT type.
 This parameter indicates the position where the number is truncated.
 If it is of another data type, it is converted to the BIGINT type.
 If this parameter is not specified, the number is truncated to the ones place.

-        **Note:** Decimal\_places can be a negative value, which indicates that the number is truncated from the decimal point to the left and the decimal part is left out.
-If Decimal\_places exceeds the length of the integer part, 0 is returned.
+        **Note:** DECIMAL\_places can be a negative value, which indicates that the number is truncated from the decimal point to the left and the decimal part is left out.
+If DECIMAL\_places exceeds the length of the integer part, 0 is returned.

 -   Return value